 Sharing Joy posts are random stories of ways to share joy with others.
 Sometimes these are specific how-tos such as How to Make a JoyBox or Giving Your Child A Blessing.
 The point of counting blessings is to remind yourself of the grace God has placed in your life and then it just spills over into sharing with others.
 The Sharing Joy Tutorials give specific instructions.

-Five Minute Friday is rather new for me.
-Lisa-Jo Baker gives a topic every Friday and challenges bloggers to write for only five minutes.
-It is writer’s challenge to not edit your own writing and stopping waaaay before you planned to!
+Five Minute Friday Lisa-Jo Baker gives a topic every Friday and challenges bloggers to write for only five minutes.
+It is a writer’s challenge to not edit your own writing and stopping waaaay before you planned to!
 Check out her website here.

-Join me as I share what I’ve learned, pnder soul-searching questions, and tell stories about my family and other folks on my journey.
+Join me as I share what I’ve learned, ponder soul-searching questions, and tell stories about my family and other folks on my journey.
 I am blessed to have you stop by and read.

 Please leave a comment if a post touches you in some way, and don’t forget to count your blessings!